3.1.1 Looked After Children Procedure

 Please refer to the specific Procedure in relation to the Placement of Children and Young People with Family, Friends and Connected Persons.
 (See Placements with Connected Persons Procedure)

 The circumstances around these placements changed significantly in April 2010 especially in relation to the nature of the assessment and the people with whom a child can be placed.

-Section 20 agreements are not valid unless the parent giving consent has capacity to do so, the consent is properly informed and fairly obtained.
+Section 20 agreements are not valid unless the parent giving consent has capacity to do so, in cases where the father also has Parental Responsibility, the consent of both parents should be sought).
+The consent needs to be properly informed and fairly obtained.
 Willingness to consent cannot be inferred from silence, submission or acquiescence - it is a positive action.

 Detailed guidance on the obtaining of parental consent was given by the High Court in the case of Re CA (A Baby) (2012):

 - The social worker must first be satisfied that the parent giving consent does not lack the mental Capacity to do so.
 Under the Mental Capacity Act 2005, a person is unable to make a decision if s/he is unable: